About International Journal for Legal Studies and Arbitration (IJLSA)

 The purpose this journal serves is to provide a compilation of scholastic works pertaining to legal studies and arbitration with a recognized ISBN registered in the United Kingdom [ISBN 978-1-5272-8536-1].

 This journal may be anticipated to encompass wide repertoire and compilation of inputs ranging from various nuanced intricacies of the legal discipline expounded upon, to exploring the nature and functioning of the arbitral institutions.
 This journal may be exercised as an instrument of assistance to legal studies or just to casually acquire information about the arcane intricacies of the legal discipline.

 Time restrictions for submission: The journal’s call for papers is on a rolling basis until 15 February 2022.
-Manuscripts received after would be considered for Volume II Edition I.
+Manuscripts received later would be considered for Volume I Issue II.

-Theme of focus: Anything encompassed within the expansive contours of contemporary legal issues or those relating to arbitration law or public international law will be entertained and accepted.
+Theme of focus: Only those pieces encompassed within the expansive contours of contemporary legal issues or those relating to arbitration law or public international law will be entertained and accepted.

 Benefits of publishing your paper with IJLSA:

 c.
 Your submission will be showcased to our growing social media audience and could get exposure on legal portals such as Bar & Bench, Latest laws, LLBmania etc.

 d.
 You would receive a chance to guest author a post for our blog.

 IJLSA invites authors to submit manuscripts under the stipulated categories:

 Long Articles (4500-8000 words*): The article must be a comprehensive analysis of a contemporary legal issue or in arbitration law and should include references to a range of sources and contributions.